 Note: Retinyl Palmitate is the ester form of Retinol and Palmitic Acid and acts as an effective antioxidant and skin cell regulator.
 It works differently than the vitamin A derivatives mentioned above and will not yield the same skin-smoothing benefits.

 I personally use Advanced Resurfacing Serum and recommend it to all my sensitive skin clients but a prescription retinoid is very effective, too.
+New to retinol or retinoids?
+Read my beginner’s guide for helpful tips.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.